Robinpig/Note/docs/CS/Java/Tomcat/threads.md

 ### TaskQueue

 As task queue specifically designed to run with a thread pool executor.
 The task queue is optimised to properly utilize threads within a thread pool executor.
 If you use a normal queue, the executor will spawn threads when there are idle threads and you wont be able to force items onto the queue itself.

+**If we have less threads than maximum force creation of a new thread.**

 ```java
 public class TaskQueue extends LinkedBlockingQueue<Runnable> {